 The Clerk is required to prepare a separate budget for court-related revenues and expenditures, which is reviewed by the Florida Clerks of Court Operations Corporation and submitted to the Legislature and the Supreme Court by December 1 each year.
-The actual court-related revenues were \$583,578 greater than the approved budget.
-This is because the statutes changed to allow the Clerk to include in revenue the fines, filing fees, and service charges from June 1, 2013 forward.
-The June 2013 revenues were retained by the Clerk to fund the appropriation for the State fiscal year beginning July 1, 2013.

-The expenditures were \$88,059 less than the approved budget.
-The expenditures were less than the budgeted amounts because of spending decisions related to the operational needs of the Clerk's office.
+The actual court-related revenues were \$473,557 less than the approved budget.
+This is because the number of cases filed was lower than had been projected.
+The September 2014 revenues were retained by the Clerk to fund the appropriation for the fiscal year beginning October 1, 2014.
+The court expenditures were \$563,311 less than the approved budget due to the revenue shortfall.

-For the general government portion of the budget, the fees were \$502,842 higher than expected.
-This was due to a decrease in federal grant revenues of \$111,541, which offset recording fees and other revenues, which were \$614,383 more than expected.
-The general government expenditures were \$270,610 lower than the budgeted amount because the Clerk changed spending decisions based on the operational needs of the office.
+For the general government portion of the budget, the fees were \$377,349 lower than expected.
+This was due to a decrease in recording fees and federal grant revenues.
+The general government expenditures were \$727,604 lower than the budgeted amount because the Clerk changed spending decisions based on the operational needs of the office.